 Showing this wrong side of you because others find you enjoyable means that you won’t be willing to be vulnerable.
 You are not going to confide in the people you lie to.
 There will be no sharing of struggles, as we pretend that our triumphs are somehow infinite.
 We’d be too afraid to share our failures because we’d be too caught up in what others may think.
 If we believe that people like us for our lies, the more we feel like we have to live up to the fallacy.
 The more you live the fallacy, the more your true self hides in the corner.

 Why Do We Lie to Ourselves and Others

-One reason why we put on this mask is because we feel the need to be perfect.
+One reason why we put on this mask is that we feel the need to be perfect.
 It becomes a struggle because perfection is impossible for us humans.
-We were built to make mistakes, yet we see mistakes as a bad thing.
-We wear makeup or hide, our scares because imperfection is a bad thing.
-When try to break away from the things we don’t want other to know, we consider them flaws in our character.
+We were built to make mistakes, yet we see mistakes as bad things.
+We wear makeup or hide our scars because imperfection is bad.
+When trying to break away from the things we don’t want others to know, we consider them flaws in our character.
 These flaws make us who we are, and that’s okay.

 How to Be Accepted for Your Authentic Self

 It might be true that we were all taught to be likable.
 Even if it means losing pieces of ourselves to do it.
 I think wearing a mask serves a purpose in the short term.
 It makes you a friendly person to meet.
 However, in the long run, that mask might be hard to take off.
 You might be looking like Jim Carrey trying to take the mask off.